aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A foolish man listens to his heart.
-A wise man listens to cookies.
+> 🥠 The fortune you seek is in another cookie.

-Last update: Mon Mar 31 05:10:12 2025
+Last update: Tue Apr  1 05:09:57 2025

 ### Let's play! 🎮